primus-labs/phala-cloud/docs/api-deployment-guide.md

 ### Getting Your API Key

-1. **Sign up for Phala Cloud**: Visit [https://cloud.phala.network](https://cloud.phala.network)
+1. **Sign up for Phala Cloud**: Go to [https://cloud.phala.network](https://cloud.phala.network)
-2. **Complete verification**: Verify your email and complete the onboarding process
+2. **Complete verification**: Verify your email and finish onboarding
 3. **Generate API key**:
-   - Navigate to "Settings" → "API Keys" in your dashboard
+   - Go to "Settings" → "API Keys" in your dashboard
    - Click "Create New API Key"
-   - Copy and securely store your API key
+   - Copy and store your API key safely

 ### Using Your API Key

-All API requests require authentication using an API key:
+All API requests need authentication with an API key:
 ```bash
 -H "X-API-Key: <your-api-key>"
 ```

 ### Verify Your API Key

-Test your API key with this simple verification endpoint:
+Test your API key with this verification endpoint:

 ```bash
 curl -X GET "https://cloud-api.phala.network/v1/users/me" \